Must be 14 years of age and no older than 18 years of age on December 31st, of the year of the CUC Jr.

 Information on season plans expected costs and additional details will be shared shortly.

 Masters Of Flying Objects (MOFO) Boys and Girls Teams - These are the eldest and top teams in our program, showcasing athletes with the most experience and athleticism.
 These teams are about teaching our elite youth to experience competition and the pursuit of success and winning.
 Following the concepts of periodization and long term planning, the Long Term Athlete Development model (LTAD) serves as a guideline to teams and helps them train under the "Learn to Win" development model and push very hard to increase their gameplay while pushing for podium finishes each summer at Nationals.

-Spitfire Boys Team - Is the youngest team in the program and the entry point for those young boys looking to get sport specific training in Ultimate.
-This team will average 14 years old (compared to the 17 or 18-year-old average of MOFO), and sometimes will have players as young as 12 or 13 on the team.
+Spitfire Boys Team - This is the youngest team in the program and the entry point for those young boys looking to get sport-specific training in Ultimate.
+This team will average 14 years old (compared to the 17 or 18-year-old average of MOFO), and sometimes will have players as young as 12 or 13 on the team (special permission).
 The goal of this program is to follow the "Train to Play" model of LTAD which works to ensure that the athlete's first experience is positive in terms of fun and mental engagement while also teaching a high amount of fundamentals and introductions to standard and elite team play.

 The team has an equal 50/50 playing time philosophy for the year.
-This team plays in all the same tournaments as the older teams to learn about the scheduling and training elements that are required through their committment over the 3 month training window.
-At nationals the team competes in the second division to ensure a better experience playing against teams closer to their skill and experience level.
+This team plays in all the same tournaments as the older teams to learn about the scheduling and training elements that are required through their commitment over the 3-month training window.
+At nationals, the team competes in the second division to ensure a better experience playing against teams closer to their skill and experience level.
 Parents should not expect this team to be playing to win games at Nationals or throughout the season.
-The goals of this team are to develop skill, learn the competition model and create a base framework of skill and athletic ability that can be expanded on over the next 4-5 years through the program.
+The goals of this team are to develop skills, learn the competition model and create a base framework of skill and athletic ability that can be expanded on over the next 4-5 years through the program.